 2. Living above your means

 This is a concern that most people have with borrowing to make home improvements.
 You might be tempted to make changes to your home that are unnecessary or that you can’t afford and incur unnecessary debt as you go along.

 How to Decide?

 At the end of the day, there is no definite answer as to whether is it a smart choice to take up a personal loan or not.
-However, if you are still having a little trouble figuring out if you should apply for a personal loan to fund your home renovation project, don’t worry, here are some helpful hints:
+However, if you are still having a little trouble figuring out if you should apply for a personal loan to fund your home renovation project, don’t worry, here are some helpful hints.

 Consider a house renovation loan if:

 - You don’t need a huge sum and are only making minor renovations to your property

 - The loan comes with very low interests and affordable repayment plans